-Student Learning Outcomes for the A.S.
+Student Learning Outcomes for A.S.
 CRJ Program

-Students will increase their knowledge of the Criminal Justice System Students will demonstrate knowledge of theories associated with the causes of crime.

-Students will develop an understanding of various approaches to addressing crime.
-Students will be able to identify primary branches of the Criminal Justice System and their respective role.
+- 1. Students will increase their knowledge of the Criminal Justice System. - 2.
+Students will demonstrate knowledge of theories associated with the causes of crime. - 3.
+Students will develop and understanding of various approaches to addressing crime. - 4.
+Students will be able to identify primary branches of the Criminal Justice System and their respective roles.